urifa/solidity-notes/README.md

 #### Booleans

 Boolean types are indicated by `bool` keyword, and accept only two possible values: `true` and `false`.

-These are some example for boolean declarations.
-You can declare the variable, and also assign it to a specific value.
+You can declare a variable with a boolean type  using this syntax: `bool <variable_name>`, and can assign it to a specific value or leave it undefined (which takes the value `false` by default).
+These are some examples:

 ```
-bool gameStart;  // Unassigned bool variables are equal to false by default
+bool bool1;
-bool gameOver= true;
+bool bool2 = true;
 ```

 #### Integers

-Integer types signed, indicated by `int` keyword, or unsigned, indicated by `uint` keyword.
+Integer types can be signed or unsigned.
+Signed integer types are indicated by `int` keyword, while unsigned unsigned ones are indicated by `uint` keyword.
 Integers in solidity are restricted by a certain range, and different ranges are available from `int8` or `uint8` to `int256` or `uint256`.

-These are some examples for both signed and non-signed integer declarations.
+You can declare a variable with an integer data type using this syntax: `int <variable_name>` for a signed one and `uint <variable_name>` for an unsigned one.
+You can also assign it to a specific value or leave it undefined.
+These are some examples:

 ```
 int128 a;  // int128 ranges from -2 ** 127 to 2 ** 127 - 1